Singular: Act II: Singles and music videos

-"Pushing 20" was released as the album's first promotional single on March 8, 2019.
+"Pushing 20" was released as the album's lead single on March 8, 2019.
 The song was released ahead of Carpenter's 20th birthday and was eighth to be performed on the Singular Tour.
 Larisha Paul of Earmilk commented on the song saying "The single shows Carpenter continuing to tap into production areas previously unexplored within her discography, with its bouncy, bass-heavy production drawing heavily on hip-hop influenced trap elements while holding true to a distinct pop sound".

-"Exhale" was released as the album's second promotional single on May 3, 2019.
+"Exhale" was released as the album's sophomore single on May 3, 2019.
 Carpenter described the song as being her most personal song yet and was performed as the encore on the Singular Tour.
 The song received a music video, directed by Mowgly Lee, released on May 17, 2019.

-"In My Bed", was released on June 7, 2019 as the third promotional single alongside the pre-order for Singular: Act II.
+"In My Bed", was released on June 7, 2019 as the third and final single alongside the pre-order for Singular: Act II.
 She first performed the song as a part of her Good Morning America summer concert series.
 The music video for the song was released through Marie Claire on June 28, 2019.
 The video was described as "restless and sometimes downright woozy" with Billboard writer Rania Aniftos noting that "the viewer is transported into a hypnotic world".

-"I'm Fakin", was released as the fourth promotional single, on July 12, 2019, a week before the album's release.
+"I'm Fakin", became the fourth overall release and only promotional single, premiering on July 12, 2019.